anahitabahri/Rap-Twitter-Analysis/README.md

 ![US Tweets](shiny_map/leaflet_map.png)

 Exploring tweets mentioning biggie vs. 2pac through a shiny app can be found in the [shiny_twitter_wc](https://github.com/anahitabahri/Rap-Twitter-Analysis/tree/master/shiny_twitter_wc) folder.
 The wordclouds created here didn't tell a very meaningful story.
-A better next step was to look into how lyrics differed between the 2 rappers.
-This shiny app can be found in the [shiny_lyrics_wc](https://github.com/anahitabahri/Rap-Twitter-Analysis/tree/master/shiny_lyrics_wc) folder.
-The lyrics data comes from the million song dataset.
+A better next step was to look into how lyrics differed between the 2 rappers, data for which comes from the million song dataset.
+This shiny app code can be found in the [shiny_lyrics_wc](https://github.com/anahitabahri/Rap-Twitter-Analysis/tree/master/shiny_lyrics_wc) folder.

 The [exploring_rapper_data](https://github.com/anahitabahri/Rap-Twitter-Analysis/blob/master/exploring_rapper_data.R) script includes code that extracts the most common hashtags used by those rappers that were either heavily influenced by 2Pac and/or Biggie or were considered associated acts.
 The charts can be found in the [hashtag_charts](https://github.com/anahitabahri/Rap-Twitter-Analysis/tree/master/hashtag_charts) folder, but are also displayed below.